 September 26-28th marks the 6th annual Barrett-Jackson World’s Greatest Collector Car Auction in Las Vegas.
 This year, tradition remains at the forefront, with the Craig Jackson Foundation donating several thousand dollars to various local charities and bringing amazing cars to the Vegas Valley.

 Barrett-Jackson is the ultimate automotive experience.
-It is for me anyway.
-Each year I look forward to seeing what’s new and what’s cool in the car world.
+It is for me, anyway.
+Each year, I look forward to seeing what’s new and what’s cool in the car world.
 I love car events, and this one is especially cool.
-At Barrett-Jackson I get to see cars from my past and beautiful cars of the future that excite me and remind me of man’s accomplishment in beauty and transportation.
+At Barrett-Jackson, I get to see cars from my past and beautiful cars of the future that excite me and remind me of man’s accomplishments in beauty and transportation.

 Ahhhhh… the Lamborghini LP-700 Aventador, courtesy of Lamborghini Las Vegas at the duPont Registry display.
 What an amazing car.
 The Aventador is, in my opinion, one of the hottest cars on the road right now.

 The all-new Chevrolet C7 Corvette Stingray rocks!
 I’ve been reading articles waiting to see this car for months.
-In seeing it up close, it was great to see that it’s even better than I expected.
+Seeing it up close was great to see that it’s even better than I expected.